First Financial: Q2 Earnings Snapshot - WTOP News

-RENTON, Wash.
-(AP) — RENTON, Wash.
-(AP) — First Financial Northwest Inc. (FFNW) on Thursday reported net income of $1.6 million in its second quarter.
+CINCINNATI (AP) — CINCINNATI (AP) — First Financial Bancorp (FFBC) on Thursday reported net income of $60.8 million in its second quarter.

-The Renton, Washington-based bank said it had earnings of 17 cents per share.
+The bank, based in Cincinnati, said it had earnings of 64 cents per share.
+Earnings, adjusted for non-recurring costs, came to 65 cents per share.

-The bank posted revenue of $20 million in the period.
-Its revenue net of interest expense was $9.6 million, matching Street forecasts.
+The holding company for First Financial Bank posted revenue of $314.2 million in the period.
+Its revenue net of interest expense was $216.2 million, which beat Street forecasts.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on FFNW at https://www.zacks.com/ap/FFNW

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.